-3080 AP PHYSICS I
+3080 AP PHYSICS I AP

-Prerequisite: Algebra I Eligibility: 10-11 2 quarters, 2 credits (1 credit per quarter) Counts as a Science Course for all diplomas Qualifies as a quantitative reasoning course
+Prerequisite: Algebra I Eligibility: 11-12 2 quarters, 2 credits Counts as a Science Course for all diplomas Qualifies as a quantitative reasoning course

-AP Physics1 is a course based on the content established and copyrighted by the College Board.
+AP Physics 1 is a course based on the content established and copyrighted by the College Board.
 The course is not intended to be used as a dual credit course.
 AP Physics 1: Algebra-based is equivalent to a first-semester college course in algebra-based physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; mechanical waves and sound.
 It will also introduce electric circuits.